mano-at-sdsc/published-documentation/Home.md

 ### cfde-submit

-To submit your data you will need to install the `cfde-submit` tool.
+To submit your data you will need to install the `cfde-submit` tool

+To avoid potential conflicts, we recommended installing cfde-submit from within a Python 3 virtual environment ([(more info)](https://github.com/nih-cfde/cfde-submit/blob/main/docs/install/index.md))

+To install the tool:

+`pip3 install cfde-submit`

+Full documentation is available here: https://github.com/nih-cfde/cfde-submit/blob/main/docs/index.md

 ### OPTIONAL: frictionless